ZiCog/mqtt-free-pascal/README.md

 --------

-1) Rewrote the reader thread loop so as to make it simpler and faster also fixes a bug whereby the client would segfault if the server went down.
+1) Rewrote the reader thread loop so as to make it simpler and faster also fixes a bug whereby the client would segfault if the server went down and a major bug where timeouts on rx would cause data corruption.

 2) Replaced the original client demo code with a simpler demo that does not use forms.
 I am using this in an embedded system with no display.

+3) Changed all strings to ansi strings so that it can have topics and payloads longer than 255 bytes.

-3) Also includes the parts of Ararat Synapse required to build.
+4) Also includes the parts of Ararat Synapse required to build.

 To build the demo:
 ------------------